 Without a VPN, the traffic will show that it’s being routed through many different IP addresses, based on the different websites the user visits.
 Their VPN-assigned IP address will also be different from their real IP address, which you can inspect against known VPN IP addresses.

-You can perform a simple VPN detection test by comparing your real IP address with the one given to you by your VPN.
+You can perform a simple VPN test by comparing your real IP address with the one given to you by your VPN.
 Here’s how:

 Connect to NordVPN and you'll never have to worry about your IP leaks again.
 Moreover, its Dark Web Monitor function will notify you if your credentials linked to your email address are exposed to the dark web.